The Independent Guide to Koh Lipe

 Your guide to transport, hotels and the best beaches on Koh Lipe

 Koh Lipe Island

-The seafaring Chao Ley people were the first inhabitants on Koh Lipe and a small Chao Ley village is located on the East side of the island.
+The seafaring Chao Ley people were the first inhabitants of Koh Lipe and a small Chao Ley village is located on the East side of the island.
 Originally from Malaysia, the Chao Ley speak Rawi – a combination of Thai and Malaysian.
 They also share the last name of Haad Thalay (beach people).
-Traditionally, the Chao Ley fish the waters of neighbouring islands and still provide the delicious sea food available on Koh Lipe today.
+Traditionally, the Chao Ley fish the waters of neighbouring islands and still provide the delicious seafood available on the island today.